 - Travel allowance (to come home for Thanksgiving, etc.)

 Some items vary widely.
-For example, if a travel allowance is included and the student goes to school quite far from home, coming home could cost $500 to $1,000 per trip.
+For example, if a travel allowance is included and the student goes to school quite far from home, the average round-trip plane ticket costs $370 per trip.
 Deciding whether to include such expenses in spending money totals is important.
 Once you decide which items to include, you must estimate how much money to allow for each.

 Amounts for Each Type of Spending Money